Sexual Abuse and Misconduct Complaints

 Legislation requires us to notify the health care professional of your complaint; we will provide the health care professional with a copy of the complaint.
 The health care professional is given the opportunity to respond to it.

-The Complaints Director/Complaints Consultant may decide to refer the matter to a Hearing Tribunal or may determine there is insufficient evidence to support the conduct and dismiss the complaint.
+The Complaints Director/Complaints Officer may decide to refer the matter to a Hearing Tribunal or may determine there is insufficient evidence to support the conduct and dismiss the complaint.

 What happens if my complaint is referred to a Hearing Tribunal?